odisfm/zcx-docs/docs/lessons/editing-a-config.md

 ## modes

-What if we wanted to have that `mute` button to double as a solo button?
+What if we wanted to have that `mute` button double as a solo button?
 We could add a `double_clicked` gesture with the action list `SOLO`, but its a small button and that's a bit tricky.

 The Push 1 has a `shift` button.
 We can make it so the `mute` button mutes by default, but solos when `shift` is held.